amarahuntington/FinalPortfolio/README.md

 # Final Portfolio
 Welcome to my portfolio!

-The following collection of samples display the coding experience that I've gained through participation in the Neural Data Science course offered by Dalhousie University .
+This is a collection of samples to display the coding experience that I've gained through participation in NESC 3505 at Dalhousie University.

 ### Data Cleaning
-This code is drawn from assignment 3 and shows how to inspect and clean data for further analysis.
+This code is shows how to inspect and clean data for further analysis.
 Data is inspected prior to removal of Nan values, practice trials, and repeating rows.

 [View Project](clean.md)